HL7-DaVinci/CDS-Library/CQLCookbook.md

 ```
 Variables:
 - *My_Condition_Valueset:* A condition valueset that was previously defined in the library.
-This valueset should include diagnoses of conditions that are relevant to the ruleset at hand.
+This valueset should include diagnoses or conditions that are relevant to the ruleset at hand.

 Example Implementation: [VentilatorsPrepopulation-0.1.0.cql](https://github.com/HL7-DaVinci/CDS-Library/blob/master/Ventilators/R4/files/VentilatorsPrepopulation-0.1.0.cql)

 ### *II) Observation Resource Statements*

-### Extract a Numeric Value of an Observation
+### Extract Numeric Value of an Observation
 If an Observation Resource has a numeric value (as opposed to a code or a string), extract the numeric value from the resource.
 ```sql
 define "Numeric Observation Value": GetObservationValue("Observation_Resource")